 The Court reached a similar conclusion in Espinoza v.
 Mont.
-Dep't of Revenue, 140 S. Ct.
-2246, 2251 (2020), which considered the Montana Supreme Court's decision to exclude religious schools from the state scholarship program.
+Dep't of Revenue, 591 U.S. at 467, which considered the Montana Supreme Court's decision to exclude religious schools from the state scholarship program.
 Writing for the Court, Chief Justice Roberts discussed the "checkered tradition" and "shameful pedigree" of similar religious exclusions, born of anti-Catholic bigotry in the 1870s.
 Id. at 2258-59.
 Like Louisiana's nonunanimous jury system, Montana reenacted its religious exclusion in the 1970s, purportedly "for reasons unrelated to anti-Catholic bigotry."
 Id.
 But the Court again considered the original enactment a relevant consideration in its analysis.
 Id.